 Students interested in applying to the Delgado PTA Program should meet with Mrs. Bianca Davis, Allied Health Admissions Advisor, City Park Campus, Building 4, Room 312.
 Please email her at firstname.lastname@example.org for her weekly schedule.
 She will review your transcripts and the Delgado PTA Program admissions process, and she will help you design your schedule to make sure you obtain the required prerequisite courses.

 Applications to the PTA Program are available in January of each year.
 Students wishing to apply for admission to the PTA Program must submit a completed application to the Division of Allied Health no later than March 31 for the year in which an application is made.

-Application to the PTA Program is completed only when (1) the application form, (2) at least 2 Documentation of Experience Forms (DOEs) submitted in separate, signed, sealed envelopes, and (3) official college transcripts are received by the Allied Health Admissions Office.
+Application to the PTA Program is completed only when (1) a copy of your online application, (2) at least 2 completed Documentation of Experience Forms (DOEs) submitted in separate, signed, sealed envelopes, and (3) official college transcripts from every college attended are received by the Allied Health Admissions Office.
 Submit your application and supporting documents (DOE forms, Official college transcripts) in a large envelope to the Allied Health Division Admissions Office.
 Students are responsible for making sure that their application is complete.

 Part 1 and Part 2 of the DOE forms must be submitted together in a signed/sealed envelope.
 Please submit application and supporting documents (i.e., DOE forms, official college transcripts), sealed in a large envelope to the Allied Health Admissions Office.